 Questions or Complaints

 In the first instance we hope you will contact us directly with any questions or complaints (contact details are displayed prominently on this website).
 However, legal rights regarding privacy are the remit of the Information Commissioner’s Office (ICO).
-You will find information about how to complain here: https://ico.org.uk/make-a-complaint/
+You will find information about how to lodge a complaint go to https://ico.org.uk/make-a-complaint/

 Transfer of Personal Data

 From time to time we may pass personal data such as your name and email address to other services that we use to send out communications (both electronic and print).
 However, your personal data will remain in the EU or countries considered by the EU to have equivalent policies such as Jersey, Guernsey, Switzerland, New Zealand and Canada.
 Companies based in the USA that have certified with the EU-US Privacy Shield programme are also considered to be permitted destinations by the EU (this includes popular US products like Gmail, DropBox and MailChimp).

 Cookies and website analytics